usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 as a compilation problem: it provides high-level abstractions which are compiled down to constant-time idioms.
-Adopting yet another high-level approach, Usuba enforces constant-time by using (in a transparent manner from the developer's point-of-vue) a programming model called _bitslicing_.
+Adopting yet another high-level approach, Usuba enforces constant-time by using (in a transparent manner from the developer's perspective) a programming model called _bitslicing_.